locoframework/loco-rails/README.md

 * **Breaking changes**:
     * Redis is required in dev env too when you use ActionCable
+    * internal data structures in Redis have changed.
+Running `FLUSHDB` is recommended

 ### 4.1 _(2020-07-27)_

 * Loco-JS-Core has been updated to v0.2